-By now, we all know the Seattle real estate market has proven itself a spiral of frustration and multiple offer scenarios – which is good for sellers.
+By now, we all know the Seattle real estate market is in a spiral of frustration and multiple offers – which is good for sellers.
 Not so much for buyers.
 And Seattle buyers from last year saw repeated frustration time and time again.

 YOUR AGENT IS EAGER TO START THE YEAR.
 Your agent is eager to start the new year with you and offer any insight they can.
 Since not everyone is looking to start their 2018 home search so early – I mean, winter’s barely begun and it’s still chilly outside – they may have more time to dedicate to your search.

-IT’S STILL COLD OUTSIDE – AND RAINY.
-While I wouldn’t call this the “off season” – standard Washington weather may deter other home buyers from their search.
+IT’S COLD OUTSIDE, AND RAINY.
+While I wouldn’t call this the “off season” – and this may deter other home buyers from their search.
 This may mean fewer showings, which correlates to fewer offers, especially depending on location.